abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 ### 06-05-13

-As we reflect on the traditional explanation of *aniccā**—*how things are impermanent, inconstant, always changing—it is especially useful to also reflect on aniccā as a sense of uncertainty, or as Ajahn Chah would say, "It's not a sure thing."
+As we reflect on the traditional explanation of *aniccā*—how things are impermanent, inconstant, always changing—it is especially useful to also reflect on aniccā as a sense of uncertainty, or as Ajahn Chah would say, "It's not a sure thing."
 We tend to deny or gloss over the fact